mcarthey/ellishopefoundation.org/docs/API_REFERENCE.md

-# API Reference — Ellis Hope Foundation (Complete)
+# API Reference ï¿½ Ellis Hope Foundation (Complete)

 This is the canonical API reference for the Ellis Hope application.
 It documents the main endpoints (Razor views and important POST actions) used by the admin UI and public site.
 Keep this file up to date when routes, actions or authorization change.